sdevenes/M05_MiniProject/docs/source/guide.rst

 .. code-block:: sh

-   (project) $ rr-data 'datapath/'
+   $ rr-data 'datapath/'
-   (project) $ rr-paper 'datapath/csh101/csh101.ann.features.csv' 'output/'
+   $ rr-paper 'datapath/csh101/csh101.ann.features.csv' 'output/'

 For your reference, the paper tables are repeated below, so you can check the